sparkslabs/iot-kit/site/src/iotoy-status.md

 ---
 template: mainpage
 source_form: markdown
-name: IOToy Status
+name: IOT-Kit Status
-updated: July 2015
+updated: Feb 2018
 title: IOToy Status
 ---
-## IOToy Status
+## IOT-Kit Status

-The short version is that IOToy is stable, and useful.
+The short version is that IOT-Kit is stable, and useful.

 It has been used with SumoBots, and in the prototype [BBC Micro:bit][MICROBIT]